deanishe/alfred-workflow/docs/tutorial.rst

 In which we make our `Pinboard <https://pinboard.in/>`_ workflow ready for the masses.

-Demonstrates more advanced usage of **Alfred-Workflow** and a few workflow tricks that might also be of interest to intermediate Pythonistas.
+Demonstrates more advanced usage of Alfred-Workflow and a few workflow tricks that might also be of interest to intermediate Pythonistas.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

    tutorial_2